martiningram/martiningram.github.io/_posts/2022-10-29-scalable-gp.md

 Before we go into how to fit an inducing point model, let's first consider how it could actually work.
 Let's say we have a set of inducing points $Z$.
 This $Z$ will be a matrix of shape $M \times D$, where $D$ is the number of dimensions in our dataset.
 These are inteded to summarise the design matrix $X$ which has shape $N \times D$.
 Inducing point models like the one in Hensman et al. approximate the GP's function values $u$ at these points.

 How do we actually predict new data $f^*$?
-Well, under the GP prior, any set of data points is jointly normal, and the covariance at any two points $x_1$ and $x_2$ is given by the value of the kernel function, $k(x_1, x_2)$.
+Well, under the GP prior, the function values at any set of data points are jointly normal, and their covariance at any two points $x_1$ and $x_2$ is given by the value of the kernel function, $k(x_1, x_2)$.
 Generally, we also assume that the GP prior has zero mean.
 So the prior is then:

 $$
 \left[\begin{array}{c}  f^* \\ u  \end{array}\right] \sim